 ----Disciplining of offenders

-----Providing for future accountability by establishing a national Office of Child and Youth Protection (OCYP)
+----Providing for future accountability by establishing a national Secretariat for Child and Youth Protection (SCYP)

 Pledge to Heal

-For victims and survivors of sexual abuse by members of the Catholic clergy or representatives of the Catholic Church, the USCCB-OCYP (www.usccp.org/ocyp) offers support and resources to begin the process of help and healing.
-The OCYP recommends several steps:
+For victims and survivors of sexual abuse by members of the Catholic clergy or representatives of the Catholic Church, the USCCB-SCYP (www.usccb.org/about/child-and-youth-protection/) offers support and resources to begin the process of help and healing.
+The SCYP recommends several steps: